gillius/jalleg/README.md

 Getting Started
 ---------------

-There is currently no pre-built distribution of jalleg.
-You will have to build it yourself; however, this is quite easy as you need only Java 7+ installed and on your path, and a connection to the Internet.
-The project is built with [Gradle](http://gradle.org/).
-Gradle is capable of downloading itself and all dependencies needed to build the project.

-Simply get the source code and run `gradlew build` in Windows or `sh gradlew build` for Unix-like shells such as BASH.
-If you've cloned from git or run `chmod u+x gradlew` then you can just use `./gradlew` in Unix-like systems.
-Gradle invocation examples from onward will use `gradlew` as example, but replace with `sh gradlew` or `./gradlew` as appropriate.

 There are 4 libraries built by the project:

 1. **jalleg-binding:** Contains the JNA-based bindings themselves to load and use the Allegro library.